What is a Home Page?

 9 Elements for an Effective Landing Page

 As we discussed before, there are stark differences between landing and home pages, which means there are also differences in the elements that lead to their success.
-Landing pages are an amazing tool for successful digital advertising and incorporating these few elements can have a major impact on conversions.
+Landing pages are an amazing tool for successful digital advertising and incorporating these few elements and some helpful landing page tools can have a major impact on conversions.

 1. Utilize Space Wisely